 Once you have seen the Djami, the building complex around it is also worth seeing.
 To the north we find the Mill Tower which contains the remnants of several medieval buildings.
 Of the buildings seen here, the so-called Veprech Tower was the first to be mentioned, in a deed issued by King Béla IV of Hungary in 1239.
 Also found in the Mill Tower is the renovated water-wheel, in the place of which during the Renaissance there stood a water-pumping machine which supplied the Royal Castle with water for 210 years.
 Walk south along the walkway and you will find yourself at the Rose Garden, greeted by a medieval road and a well.

-After having looked around in the Museum, come and pay a visit to the Djami Café.
+After having looked around in the Museum, come and pay a visit to the Rózsakert Restaurant or the Djami Café.
 Inviting tables await guests looking to relax, freshen up and talk alongside a medieval road, which used to be the way for town residents to get to the Danube in mediaeval times.
 From the inner yard of the Mill Tower, enjoy the scenic view of the Castle Hill crowned by the Basilica or take in the beauty of the Danube as seen from the terrace over Elisabeth Park.
 We add to this experience by serving premium coffee and tea, refreshments and ice creams.